Language selection

 Theme culture

-Planned Activity – Access to Quiet Spaces.
+Planned activity for barrier – Access to Quiet Spaces.
 Build awareness on purpose and proper use of focus rooms, and implement a monitoring process on its use to ensure accessibility to those who need them.

 Accomplishments in 2023: